openebs/openebs/contribute/process/oep-template.md

 ## Proposal

-This is where we get down to the nitty gritty of what the proposal actually is.
+This is where we get down to the nitty-gritty of what the proposal actually is.

 ### User Stories [optional]